tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectSource.PNG">

+__1.2__ The pipeline will ask if you want to reset your folders.
+Specifically it will ask if you want to reset your Weka_ folders.
+This is because you may want to run ACCT with new images and so you will need to remove old files or the program will try to use those old files.

-__1.2__ The pipeline will ask if you want to run Trainable Weka Segmentation.
+__1.3__ The pipeline will ask if you want to run Trainable Weka Segmentation.
 This will individually apply classifiers to the validation data and output the accuracy statistics using hand count placement .roi files and the supplied genotypes.csv file.
 This stage needs to only be run once for a set of validation images, but you may want to repeatedly run later stages, such as stage __1.4__, to optimize your results.
 Thus, we give the option to skip this stage.
 By default, it is set to run.

 <img src = "figures/selectWeka.png">

-__1.3__ Our data includes paired images in individual fields of view for increased context when counting, so intermediate stage are included to identify and project these image pairs for the final automatic count.
+__1.4__ Our data includes paired images in individual fields of view for increased context when counting, so intermediate stage are included to identify and project these image pairs for the final automatic count.
 If your data does not include paired images, do not select this option below:

 <img src = "figures/selectMultipleSegmentation.PNG">

-__1.4__ To count the number of objects in your data, the program defaults to a pixel minimum and maximum object size.
+__1.5__ To count the number of objects in your data, the program defaults to a pixel minimum and maximum object size.
 These cuttoffs will have significant effects on accuracy and vary completely by application.
 You will be prompted to select these values.
 This has to be left to the user since the size of the objects they want counted will vary between different users.

 <img src = "figures/sizeValues.png">